getify/TNG-Hooks/README.md

 C();
 ```

-### TNG `useState(..)` Hook
+### `useState(..)` Hook

-The `useState(..)` hook utility allows a function to persist some state across multiple invocations, without relying on global variables or having to manually create a closure to store that state.
+The `useState(..)` hook utility, like [React's `useState(..)` hook](https://reactjs.org/docs/hooks-state.html), allows a function to persist some state across multiple invocations, without relying on global variables or having to manually create a closure to store that state.
 This only works for functions that have been adapted via the `TNG(..)` wrapper utility to have a hooks context.

 For example: